20 Ways to Cool Down During the Hot, Humid Tampa Summer Season (besides the beach!)

 Dine-in movie theaters are super popular today, especially in warm weather destinations.
 Cinebistro is Tampa’s premier option, with several convenient locations.
-Hyde Park Village is your best bet as there are tons of cool shops to explore while you are here.
+Hyde Park Village is your best bet as there are tons of cool shops and local cafes (Buddy Brew is awesome!) to explore while you are here.
 What better way to escape the heat then enjoying delicious food, drinks, and a great movie for a few hours?
-Unlike many other dine in theaters, Cinebistro features a classy upscale vibe, thus, making it a perfect date night destination.
+Unlike many other dine-in theaters, Cinebistro features a classy upscale vibe, thus, making it a perfect date night destination.

 The menu is composed of traditional theater fare plus full meals, as opposed to the cheap, unhealthy fried basket food served at most dine-ins.
 Where else can you enjoy a hummus plate, a glass of wine, Fettuccine Al Forno, and a Creme Brulee cheesecake, all while taking in the newest film?

 Ice skating in a mall?
 It’s actually pretty common attraction nowadays with many major cities across the country featuring a mall skating rink.
 Westfield Countryside Mall in Clearwater is the perfect place to escape the heat for for a few hours.
 With plenty of great stores, popular chain restaurants like PF Changs, an arcade, a movie theater, and a year-round ice rink, you will quickly forget how miserable the temps are outside.

 The highlight here is definitely the ice rink – a rare find in a tropical city.
 The rink is rather large and always well maintained.
 While Tampa may not offer the traditional winter holiday ambiance, skating inside in the cool air sure works for a refreshing summer workout idea (beats the gym!).